A Compromising Calvinist and His Position on Slavery at the Constitutional Convention of 1787

 Bellamy’s solution to this quagmire, developed in his sermon Wisdom of God, permitted the righteous ruler to compromise with his depraved political colleagues in an effort to secure some benevolent legislation that would attend to the needs of society.
 Bellamy proceeded from the premise that God’s will would obtain, regardless of the efforts of depraved men.
 From this premise, Bellamy derived a practical guide for the righteous ruler: He could interact with his depraved colleagues and pursue political compromise on matters contrary to the common good because God would ensure that His plan would arise and the wicked plans of sinful politicians would collapse.36 This theory of compromise would enjoy great influence over Oliver Ellsworth, whose social status, like Bellamy’s, suggested that he was disposed towards the New Light.

+II.
 The Righteous Ruler: Ellsworth and the New Light

 New Light Calvinism did not claim Oliver Ellsworth as a member by birth; the Ellsworth family belonged to the established Congregational Church.
 37 Yet Ellsworth’s adherence to New Light doctrines as an adult revealed an obvious departure from the Congregational Church in favor of Edwards’ teachings.
 Lacking information on his childhood,38 Ellsworth’s biographers gloss over his early religious training and begin discussion of his theological education with his apprenticeship to Joseph Bellamy during his teens.
 This perfunctory evaluation ignores an important question; why did Oliver Ellsworth leave the established Congregational Church in favor of the New Light movement?